-Where it is known that the property type available is unlikely to be allocated effectively through the Local Authority scheme due to low demand, Onward Homes will let through direct marketing.
+Where it is known that the property type available is unlikely to be allocated effectively through the Local Authority scheme due to low demand, Onward Homes will in tandem with the Local Authority Scheme advertise through direct marketing to maximise interest.
 We will let low demand homes on a first come first served basis subject to the applicant meeting the eligibility criteria set out in this policy.
 We will conduct a financial assessment of all applicants to ensure they are capable of being a beneficiary under our charitable aims.

-d.
-Neighbourhood Sustainability - Local Lettings Policies
+3.5.4 Neighbourhood Sustainability - Local Lettings Plans

-Where we have issues relating to the sustainability of a neighbourhood we will develop a local letting policy to address these issues.
-Local Lettings Policies will be a time-limited intervention to adjust the standard allocations criteria in a specified neighbourhood or scheme or for a specified housing type in order to achieve specific outcomes.
-Full details of how allocations will be made will be set out in the specific Local Lettings Policy.
-Onward Homes will use Local Lettings Policies in two ways: to redress an imbalance or identified issues relating to tenancy sustainability, or to maximise the positive impact that the allocation of new build homes offers.
+Where we have issues relating to the sustainability of a neighbourhood, we will develop a local letting plan to address these issues.
+Local Lettings Plans will be a time-limited intervention to adjust the standard allocations criteria in a specified neighbourhood or scheme or for a specified housing type in order to achieve specific outcomes.
+Full details of how allocations will be made will be set out in the specific Local Lettings Plan.

+Onward Homes will use Local Lettings Plans in two ways:

+- 1. To redress an imbalance or identified issues relating to tenancy sustainability. - 2.
+To maximise the positive impact that the allocation of new build homes offers.

-Local lettings Policies will be evidenced based and will be reviewed regularly to assess effectiveness and suitability.
-Once a policy has achieved the intended outcome it should either be terminated immediately or the proportion of lets it applies to should be reduced over time until it can be removed altogether.
-If the local lettings policy is not having the impact intended then the approach should be reviewed and the policy amended or removed.
+Local lettings Plans will be evidence based and will be reviewed regularly to assess effectiveness and suitability.
+Once a plan has achieved the intended outcome it should either be terminated immediately or the proportion of lets it applies to should be reduced over time until it can be removed altogether.